-The student will understand simple spoken and written French presented through a variety of media and based on familiar topics.

-- 1. Identify key words, cognates and some formulaic expressions when listening and reading. - 2.
-Comprehend simple, culturally authentic oral and written materials that use familiar vocabulary and formulaic expressions with significant contextual support. - 3.
-Follow simple instructions, such as classroom procedures or directions for using computers and other classroom technology. - FI.4 The student will use verbal and nonverbal cues to understand simple spoken and written messages in French. - 1.
+- SI.3 The student will understand simple spoken and written Spanish presented through a variety of media and based on familiar topics. - 1.
+Identify key words, cognates and some formulaic expressions when listening and reading. - 2.
+Comprehend simple, culturally authentic oral and written materials, such as announcements, messages, and advertisements that use familiar vocabulary and formulaic expressions with significant contextual support. - 3.
+Follow simple instructions, such as those about classroom procedures or for using computers and other classroom technology. - SI.4 The student will use verbal and nonverbal cues to understand simple spoken and written messages in Spanish. - 1.
 Differentiate among basic types of statements, questions, and exclamations. - 2.
 Use basic culturally appropriate gestures, body language, and intonation to clarify the message.